pranaOS/pranaOS/README.md

 - ```make clean``` remove the iso and remove the builded files
 - ```make qemu``` build iso and run it

+## Todo:
+- pranaOS installer to install pranaOS in a local hard drive
+- usb support

 ## Have Any Issues??:
 - contact our [discord](https://discord.gg/XmpBTmy9Bz)